Aqueous film-forming foam (AFFF)

 fire extinguisher

-The most common ways that PFAS have contaminated drinking water is by way of using AFFF for fire suppression activities, such as:
+The most common way that AFFF gets into the environment (including drinking water) is through the use of AFFF for fire suppression activities, such as:

 • Putting fires out.